danbev/danbev/README.md

-Work at Red Hat/IBM and focus on Node.js.
+Work at Red Hat/IBM, currently on a leave of absence to study IoT.